Table of Contents

 Three L.A. homes that define the modernist aesthetic offer a blueprint for contemporary living

-Mid-century modern design has become a big hit since its introduction in the 1950s, and thanks to recent TV shows such as Mad Men, its sleek and progressive signature style is more popular now than ever.
-Nowhere is this more evident than in L.A., home to a wealth of influential modern architecture, with many works in the category considered landmarks.
+Nowhere is the Mid-century Modern trend more evident than in L.A., home to a wealth of influential modern architecture, with many works in the category considered landmarks.

 “Los Angeles offered an open palette for experimentation for famous mid-century architects,” says Trevor Abramson, design principal at Culver City-based Abramson Teiger Architects, an award-winning firm known for its striking contemporary designs.